biawatkaran/spring-shelf/README.md

 4. We can also use @ConfigurationProperties("basic) as @Component with getter/setter, later can be used as @Autowired.
 Properties can be set in application.properties such as basic.someVar=value.
 This is typesafe meaning spring will fail at startup time if allowed type of values are not filled in e.g. string being filled in int type
 5. Content-Type = content type of the body of the reqeuest, Accept =  expected content type of the response
+6. MS1 --calling--> MS2 We were hardcoding the MS2 url inside MS1 even by using Fiegn Proxy -> MS2

+   Scaling

-6. Ribbon is used for client side load balancing, Eureka is for registering the micro-services (Naming server), Feign for rest clients => scaling
+        *Feign* for rest clients => scaling
+        *Ribbon* is used for client side load balancing = In above call MS1 hard code the MS2 url so if more instance of MS2 raised we can't balance them or call the second MS2 instance because running or different port, hence ribbon come into picture.
+                 In application property file we can have forex-service.ribbon.listOfServers=localhost:8000,localhost:8001

+        *Eureka* is for registering the micro-services (Naming server).
+The above problem gets sorted out here, as we register MSs here

+   Monitoring & Visibility

-   Zipkin distributed tracing, Netflix gateway => visibility and monitoring Spring cloud config server => configuration management Hystrix => fault tolerance
+   Zipkin distributed tracing, Netflix gateway

+   Spring cloud config server => configuration management Hystrix => fault tolerance